How the Cloud is Changing Digital Banking

 Moving at breathtaking speed doesn’t have to mean compromising one’s financial security.
 Cloud-integrated machine-learning technologies are able to quickly detect and prevent suspicious behavior through data analytics and threat intelligence.
 Additionally, automated delivery pipelines allow for real-time responses to new and evolving digital threats, while strong encryption keeps sensitive information protected on the cloud, on a mobile device, and all the places in between.

 Cloud-based banking is a trend expected to continue.
 From 2016 to 2018, Deloitte Global saw a threefold increase in the number of organizations adopting cloud to promote innovation.
-Learn more about how cloud service providers like Lumin Digital are helping credit unions facilitate better experiences for their members today.
+Learn more about how cloud service providers like Lumin Digital are helping financial institutions facilitate better experiences for their users today.

 Erica Garza is an author and essayist from Los Angeles.
 Her writing has appeared in TIME, Health, Glamour, Good Housekeeping, Women’s Health, and VICE.